Hogmanay - a Scottish celebration

 Another important part of the ritual is the custom, still thriving, of ‘first-footing’.
 The preferred ‘first-foot’ – first over the household threshold in the New Year – should be a handsome male stranger bearing gifts.
 The gifts should be themed as either food or in some way linked to the hearth.
 (Personally, I’d be happy to accept some firewood, preferably kiln-dried, if you’re thinking of dropping in on us.
 I also like shortbread.)
 Two minor considerations should also apply: the handsome male stranger should be dark and he certainly should not be a red-head.
 (I don’t know why the Scots made it difficult for themselves with this stipulation.)

-(Pictured here) Edinburgh’s Princes Street Gardens in the winter – transformed for the festive season that reaches its peak at the end of the Auld Year.
+(Pictured here) Edinburgh’s Princes Street Gardens in the winter – transformed for the festive season - Edinburgh's Christmas reaches its peak at the end of the Auld Year.

 There are various explanations for the word.
 Some say it comes from a north French dialect word ‘hoginane’, meaning ‘a gift at the New Year’.
 Another French dialect explanation is via ‘au gui menez’ – meaning ‘to the mistletoe go’, formerly a mummers’ call.
 (A mummer is a traditional masked play-actor or guiser.)
 It could also be from ‘au geux menez’; meaning ‘bring to the beggars’, as this ties in with the idea of gift-giving at this time of year.
 Personally, I don’t find any of these explanations convincing!